How do stocks perform after the Fed cuts interest rates? Pretty well, actually.

-The stock market has had a nice run in 2024, but investors have been nervous lately, because many are concerned that a slowing economy may tip over into an outright recession.
-To thwart that possibility, the Federal Reserve stands poised to lower interest rates, providing stimulus to consumers and businesses, some of whom have been reeling despite overall economic growth.
+Although the stock market has had a nice run so far in 2024, many investors have been nervous that a slowing economy may tip over into an outright recession.
+To thwart that possibility, the Federal Reserve has begun lowering interest rates, providing stimulus to consumers and businesses, some of whom have been reeling despite overall economic growth.
+In its September meeting, the central bank lowered rates a half-percentage point, to a range of 4.75 to 5.0 percent.

-Will lower interest rates be enough to put a floor under the economy and turn things around, or is the Fed’s first interest rate cut the signal for the bottom to fall out of the market?
+Will lower interest rates over the coming months be enough to put a floor under the economy and turn things around, or is the Fed’s first interest rate cut the signal for the bottom to fall out of the market?
 The question plagues many investors, but recent research suggests that they should be optimistic.

 Stocks higher after the Fed cuts interest rates

-Investors can be pardoned if they’re concerned about the state of the economy as the Fed is about to begin lowering interest rates after one of the fastest rate increase campaigns in history, which spanned from 2022 to 2023.
+Investors can be pardoned if they’re concerned about the state of the economy as the Fed begins lowering interest rates after one of the fastest rate increase campaigns in history, which spanned from 2022 to 2023.
 The Fed often begins cutting rates when the economy clearly weakens, and so lower rates are often a sign that the economy is well on its way to a recession.

 At the same time, lower rates are a positive for companies and stock valuations.
 Rate-sensitive companies such as small banks, real estate investment trusts (REITs) and heavy borrowers can benefit substantially from lower rates.
 They also help stock prices, with investors discounting future earnings at lower rates, boosting the present value of those future cash flows today.